MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/create-the-sap-system-connection-uri.md

 |SNC|UseSnc|UseSnc (user info)|

 ## How to specify a Connection URI for RFC Server Connections.
  To create an endpoint address through which the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] can act as an RFC server, you must specify a SAP program id, a SAP gateway host, and a SAP gateway service that correspond to an RFC destination on the SAP system.
-For information about how to setup an RFC destination on SAP, see [Creating an RFC Destination in an SAP System](../../adapters-and-accelerators/adapter-sap/creating-an-rfc-destination-in-an-sap-system.md).
+For information about how to setup an RFC destination on SAP, see [Create an RFC, RFC destination, and send an RFC from SAP](creating-an-rfc-in-an-sap-system.md).

  You can specify the program id, gateway host, and gateway service in the connection URI in one of two ways: